-While our intended study on adversarial point clouds generally follows the same methodology, there exists a sharp difference between our human perception of 2D images and that of 3D shapes; psychophysical evidence shows that humans perceive object surface shapes from combined variables of motion, texture, shading, boundary contour, etc \cite{FechnerInfoShapePercep}.
-Indeed, for adversarial images, the high-frequency information provided by the added pixel-wisely independent noise is overwhelmed by the appearance patterns contained in the original, clean images; consequently, the noise addition is imperceptible to our humans.
-As approximate surface representations, point cloud data contain no texture and shading, our shape perception of point clouds is mostly from their point-wise depths and boundary contours.
-In fact, studies have shown that contours themselves are particularly effective to visually tell surface shapes, and adding additional surface information of shading, texture, and motion gives only small improvements in shape judgment \cite{Contour4Shape1,Contour4Shape2}.
-Consequently, point perturbations would possibly produce point outliers, which make a spiky boundary perception of the surface and thus draw our humans' attention.
-Our human sensitivity to spiky surface is also supported from study on the aesthetics of object shapes; in \cite{AestheticsSurvey}, experiments find that when visiting an art gallery, visitors prefer shapes with gentle curves over those with sharp points.
-To have a more intuitive understanding of the difference between our human perception of 2D images and 3D shapes, we show in Figure \ref{fig:2D3DAdvPerceptionDiff} adversarial examples of 2D images and 3D point clouds corresponding to the same object categories from the PASCAL3D+ dataset \cite{xiang2014beyond}.
+While our intended study on adversarial point clouds generally follows the same methodology, there exists a sharp difference between our human perception of 2D images and that of 3D shapes; psychophysical evidence shows that humans perceive object surface shapes from combined variables of motion, texture, shading and boundary contours, among others \cite{FechnerInfoShapePercep}.
+Indeed, for adversarial images, the high-frequency information provided by the added pixel-wise, independent noise is overwhelmed by the appearance patterns contained in the original, clean images; consequently, the noise addition is imperceptible to humans.
+As approximate surface representations, point cloud data contain no texture and shading, and our shape perception of point clouds is mostly from their point-wise depths and boundary contours.
+In fact, studies have shown that contours are the most important characteristic for visually identifying surface shapes, and adding additional surface information of shading, texture, and motion gives only small improvements in shape judgment \cite{Contour4Shape1,Contour4Shape2}.
+Consequently, point perturbations would possibly produce point outliers, which caused a ``spiky'' perception of the surfaces boundaries and thus draw humans' attention.
+Our sensitivity to spiky surface is also supported from study on the aesthetics of object shapes; in \cite{AestheticsSurvey}, experiments find that when visiting an art gallery, visitors prefer shapes with gentle curves over those with sharp points.
+To have a more intuitive understanding of the difference between human perception of 2D images and 3D shapes, we show in Figure \ref{fig:2D3DAdvPerceptionDiff} adversarial examples of 2D images and 3D point clouds corresponding to the same object categories from the PASCAL3D+ dataset \cite{xiang2014beyond}.
 We can hardly tell from Figure \ref{fig:2D3DAdvPerceptionDiff} the difference between adversarial images and benign ones, but rather easily perceive the manipulation of adversarial point clouds obtained by a representative existing method \cite{CW3DAdv}.
-In contrast, our proposed $GeoA^3$ largely improves the imperceptibility, while still being able to attack classification successfully --- in fact, we will show in Section \ref{SecExps} that our method achieves even higher attacking success rates than the method \cite{CW3DAdv} does.
+In contrast, our proposed $GeoA^3$ largely improves the imperceptibility, while still being able to attack classification successfully --- in fact, we will show in Section \ref{SecExps} that our method achieves even higher attack success rates than \cite{CW3DAdv}.
 We note that the above surface perception issue is largely overlooked in existing works of adversarial point clouds \cite{CW3DAdv,yang2019adversarial}.
-In addition to this issue, outlier points to an object surface are also easier to be removed, causing the generated adversaries to be easily defended \cite{Deflecting}.
+In addition to this issue, outlier points to an object surface are also easier to be removed, causing the generated adversaries to be easily defended against \cite{Deflecting}.